 Nelnet Bank has an unclaimed profile on TrustPilot with zero (0) reviews.

 As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Financial Protection Bureau (CFPB), a federal agency.
 As part of their mission, the CFPB allows consumers to log official complaints.
 These complaints are publicly available on the CFPB official website.

-Since March 2012, consumers have submitted 6,099 complaints about Nelnet, Inc. (Nelnet Bank) to the CFPB at an average of one (1) complaint every 14 hours and nine (9) minutes (86 times faster than the average daily complaint rate among reviewed lenders).
-Among the 3,098 complaints with narratives, at least 73 or 2.4% specifically reference student loan refinance.
+Since March 1, 2012, consumers have submitted 6,646 complaints about Nelnet, Inc. (Nelnet Bank) to the CFPB at an average of one (1) complaint every 14 hours, which is 100 times the average daily complaint rate among reviewed lenders.
+Among 3,409 complaints with narratives, at least 83 or 2.4% specifically reference student loan refinance.

-In 2020, consumers filed 1,119 complaints about Nelnet, which is equivalent to one (1) complaint for every $1.546 million of that year’s corporate revenue or two (2) complaints for every 11 employees.
+In 2021, Nelnet Bank received 1,417 complaints, which is more than twice its average annual complaint rate.
+In the same year, consumers filed the equivalent of one (1) complaint for every $1.059 million of that year’s corporate revenue or two (2) complaints for every nine (9) employees.

 The allegations made in these complaints are unverified, are not necessarily representative of all consumers’ experiences with Nelnet Bank, and may contain outdated information (about rates, bonus offers, etc.).
 Note that a lender with a large customer base is likely to also have a higher number of complaints when compared with smaller lenders.

 Below we’ve included three (3) of the most recent complaints (as of this writing) that specifically reference student loan refinance or refinancing and in which the consumer consented to sharing their details.